-The HCF Unit’s cases are increasingly complex, both in the individual Strike Force locations and the Corporate Strike Force.
-Specifically, the Corporate Strike Force’s mission is to investigate and prosecute corporate fraud cases involving major health care providers that operate in multiple jurisdictions, including major regional health care providers operating in the Strike Force cities, with a focus on investigations and prosecutions of individuals and corporations.
-The National Rapid Response Strike Force will coordinate with the Civil Division’s Fraud Section and Consumer Protection Branch.
-U.S. Attorney’s Offices across the country, state Medicaid Fraud Control Units, the FBI, and HHS-OIG in order to identify, investigate, and prosecute significant multi-jurisdictional and corporate health care fraud cases.
+The HCF Unit’s cases are increasingly complex, both in the individual Strike Force locations and the National Rapid Response Strike Force.
+Specifically, the newly created National Rapid Response Strike Force’s mission is to investigate and prosecute fraud cases involving major health care providers that operate in multiple jurisdictions, including major regional health care providers operating in the Strike Force cities, with a focus on investigations and prosecutions of individuals and corporations.
+The National Rapid Response Strike Force will coordinate with the Civil Division’s Fraud Section and Consumer Protection Branch, U.S. Attorney’s Offices across the country, state Medicaid Fraud Control Units, the FBI, HHS-OIG, and other agency partners in order to identify, investigate, and prosecute significant multi-jurisdictional and corporate health care fraud cases.
 Examples of the types of matters under this Strike Force’s purview include a large-scale rural hospitals billing fraud matter indicted in the Middle District of Florida; the global resolution with Tenet Healthcare Corporation and related individual prosecutions; the telemedicine fraud and Sober Homes initiatives; and prosecutions of those seeking to criminally exploit the COVID-19 pandemic through health care fraud and related financial fraud schemes.
 NRRSF chairs the interagency COVID-19 health care fraud working group and, on May 26, 2021, NRRSF led the National COVID-19 Fraud Takedown, in which 14 defendants in seven federal districts across the United States were charged for their participation in COVID-19 fraud schemes that resulted in over $143 million in false billings.